J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 76: August 28, 2017

+**Today's Progress**: Trying to work on learnyoumongo but having difficulty getting anything to run.
+Poked around at getting a local install of Habitica going.

+**Thoughts:** Lots of discouragement.
+I want to dive in more!

+### Day 75: August 27, 2017

+**Today's Progress**: Time crunched, worked on some small personal HTML projects.

 ### Day 74: August 26, 2017

 **Today's Progress**: Completed expressworks, though I had to look up the final solution - got most of it right on my own, though.